Maxim-Mazurok/google-api-typings-generator/gapi.client.notebooks/readme.md

 # TypeScript typings for Notebooks API v1

-AI Platform Notebooks API is used to manage notebook resources in Google Cloud.
+Notebooks API is used to manage notebook resources in Google Cloud.
-For detailed description please check [documentation](https://cloud.google.com/ai-platform/notebooks/docs/).
+For detailed description please check [documentation](https://cloud.google.com/notebooks/docs/).

 ## Installing